42nd/FastestGenshinProb/README.md

 # FastestGenshinProb
-The fastest Genshin/Starrail wish probability calculator.
+This is the world's fastest Genshin probability calculator.
+- Currently supported: Genshin(<5.0)/Starrail wish.